-This standard Wilderness First Aid Training Course (WFA) is designed to introduce you to the concepts of medical care in a wilderness setting.
+The Standard Wilderness First Aid Training Course (WFA) is a 3-day class designed to introduce you to the concepts of medical care in a wilderness setting.
 The class focuses on basic life support skills, minor trauma, spine assessment, selected environmental topics, toxic and allergic reactions, the ruling out process, and "common" medical emergencies.
 The majority of time is spent in hands-on skills practice and simulations.
 The course includes CPR certification.
 It is good training for outdoor jobs in front-country locations (areas with vehicle access and within one hour of urgent care).